St. Edmund's College, Shillong

 St. Edmund's College, often abbreviated as SEC, is an educational institute of the Congregation of Christian Brothers located in Shillong, Meghalaya, India.
 It is the oldest college in Meghalaya and second oldest in Northeast India behind Cotton College, Guwahati (1901).
-It was established in 1924 and celebrated its Platinum Jubilee in 1999.
+It was established in 1924 and celebrated its Centenary Jubilee in 2023.
 An alumnus of St. Edmund's College, Shillong or St. Edmund's School, Shillong is often called an Edmundian.